Close

 Processing Times by Visa Category

-Visitor visas on arrival are issued free of charge for most nationalities, with entry permits valid for 31 days and extendable up to 6 months.
+Visitor visas on arrival are issued free of charge for most nationalities, with entry permits valid for 30 days and extendable up to 6 months.
 Extensions require around five working days for processing.
 For travelers requiring prior entry permits, processing through the Immigration Department typically takes 5-10 business days.
-Work permits require extended processing of 4-8 weeks due to labor market assessments, while student visas generally take 3-6 weeks depending on educational institution verification.
+Work permits require extended processing of around 4-6 weeks due to labor market assessments, while student visas generally take 3-6 weeks depending on educational institution verification.

 Visa Fees and Payment Structure

 Visitor visas on arrival are free of charge for eligible nationalities.
-Extension fees apply when requesting to stay beyond the initial granted period.
-Work permits range from 200-400 USD plus additional processing fees, while business and student visa fees vary depending on duration and entry type.
+Extensions cost approximately TOP 130 for stays of up to six months in total.
+Under the fee schedule in effect in 2026, employment visas cost TOP 550 (approximately USD 230), business visas TOP 822, and student visas TOP 137.
 Payment methods typically include cash, money order, or bank draft at diplomatic missions and immigration offices.

 Application Locations and Methods